apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 While I hope this guide is a helpful starting point for people, I’m just a lone designer and developer from Vancouver – if you’re able, it’s great to do your own research, and spread the word about what you learn.
 Some starting points for doing your own research:

 - [338Canada](http://338canada.com), a rough but valuable trove of polling data and projections
+- The [CBC Poll Tracker](https://newsinteractives.cbc.ca/elections/poll-tracker/canada/), which isn't very useful for strategic voting but is nicer than 338's
 - [Justin McElroy](https://twitter.com/j_mcelroy), CBC Vancouver’s local affairs reporter and professional ranker of things
 - Party Platform Guides by [the CBC](https://newsinteractives.cbc.ca/elections/federal/2019/party-platforms/) and [Maclean's](https://www.macleans.ca/politics/2019-federal-election-platform-guide-where-the-parties-stand-on-everything/)
 - The [Vote Compass](https://votecompass.cbc.ca/canada/), which is a neat tool even though the issues this year make its results kind of uninteresting and at times misleading